xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 }
 ```

-where `o()` is a function that outputs the string to the destination file.
+where `o(str)` is a function that outputs the string to the destination file.

 Substitutions are identified and the generated JavaScript code converts the values to strings and outputs them.